AllanCameron/PDFR/inflate_method.md

 bits |->:   >|->|->  |->|->|- ->|->|-> >|->|->| |->|->|- ->|->|->        |
              1  0    4  3  2    6  5    9  8  7 c  b  a    e  d          f
 ```

+This now gives us our code lengths, as shown in the following table:

 | group | binary | decimal |
 |-------|--------|---------|